Pakistani ‘street food’ draws large crowd at UN

 The Mission had also displayed colourful standees and info-graphics decorated with motifs and patterns from Pakistani Truck Art.

-Diplomats from around the world showed a keen interest in the quintessential Pakistani take on the art used to embellish trucks and lorries, the press release said.
+Diplomats from around the world showed keen interest in the quintessential Pakistani take on art used to embellish trucks and lorries, the Press release said.

-While many had heard about this art-form, seeing it illustrated at the UN along with traditional street-food from Pakistan fascinated the attendees, it said.
-Many were seen taking photographs of the standees.